About The Trust

 - Ensure there are relevant and quality systems, processes and procedures required to ensure that individual schools and their staff are both supported in achieving excellent results for their pupils and also monitored and evaluated so that their own performance is maximised.

-- Establish performance measures, agreed and monitored on a regular basis by the Chief Executive Officer and the Heads of each school and termly reports will be made to the Directors.
+- Establish performance measures, agreed and monitored on a regular basis by the Chief Executive Officer and the Heads of each school and termly reports will be made to the Trustees.
 Our performance measures will also include an element of aspiration designed to enable pupils to be ready to access the next stages in their school journeys.

 - Find opportunities to work with partners locally, regionally and nationally in educational and community initiatives.